SubramanyaKS/busreservation/README.md

 * Star (🌟) the repository
 * Modify the cloned repository as your requirement.

+---
+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+---

 *Note : it is desktop Application.*
 ---